011feurtado/360Controller/README.md

 More info at: http://www.luzynski.com
 Download link: http://www.luzynski.com/downloads/360ControllerInstaller.pkg

-## Current release: 1.0.0d13 - beta 1 for Yosemite 10.10.
+## Current release: 1.0.0d13 - beta 2 for Yosemite 10.10.
 This probably only works on Yosemite.
-The LEDs don't work.
-There are no instructions in the installer.
-If you're not a developer you shouldn't try it, but then again you would not, in theory, have Yosemite either.
+I don't have an older machine to try it on.
+Sorry.

+As of Beta 2:
+The LEDs work.
+They will flash when you connect a controller and then #1 will light up and stay on.
+Note that if you want them to work like they do on the console (controller #2 lights #2, etc.) then I need some feedback or I'm not spending the time.
+I've also fixed the 3rd party support so your non-Microsoft controllers should work now.

 ## About
 This driver supports the Microsoft Xbox 360 controller, including access to rumble motors and LEDs,